Oklahoma City Will Rogers Airport

 Location of Oklahoma City Will Rogers Airport, United States

-Ground Handlers servicing Oklahoma City Will Rogers Airport
+Ground Handlers and Cargo Handlers servicing Oklahoma City Will Rogers Airport

 American Airlines is joining its US legacy rival Delta during 2013 in making a push from Los Angeles International Airport, a strategic but highly fragmented market where no one carrier holds a dominant, commanding position.
 Presently United has a marginal edge over its two rivals in terms of seat share, but it appears that American and Delta are aiming to close that gap by adding new service from Los Angeles throughout the year.